Addressing Infant Feeding Challenges through Early Intervention

 Early Intervention Feeding Strategies

-As a Pediatric Occupational Therapist, with over 5 years of experience Jennifer provides some insight into some potential challenges and associated solutions that she recommends for parents and caregivers.”
-It is important to note that any change in feeding strategy should be done under the guidance of a feeding professional such as an Occupational Therapist or Speech Language Pathologist in conjunction with your pediatrician,” cautions Jennifer.
+The following are some of the more common feeding challenges and Early Intervention feeding strategies that have been successful in addressing those issues.
+It is important to note that any change in feeding strategy should be done under the guidance of a feeding professional such as an occupational therapist or speech language pathologist in conjunction with your pediatrician.

 - Difficulty Maintaining Suction